Antarctic Express Cruise: Crossing the Circle

 show reverse itinerary

-Your adventure begins in Punta Arenas, Chile, the most populated city in Patagonia.
+Your adventure begins in Punta Arenas, Chile, the most populated city in southern Patagonia.
 If you arrive early, there are many museums, restaurants and shops to keep you busy for days.
-By early afternoon, a polar expeditions representative will meet everyone at the official starting point hotel, where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day.
+By early afternoon, a Quark Expeditions® representative will meet you at the official starting point hotel, where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day.

 Your charter flight from Punta Arenas to Antarctica will have you crossing the legendary Drake Passage in only a few hours.
-Far below, the ship is approaching King George Island for your arrival.
-Your first glimpse of dramatic Antarctica landscapes will be from a very unique perspective, as your plane descends for landing in the South Shetlands.
-After landing, stretch your legs and spend some time exploring the island before being transferred by Zodiac to your ship.
-Meet the rest of your shipmates and set sail for the Antarctic Peninsula!
+Far below, the ship will approach King George Island for your arrival.
+Your first glimpse of dramatic Antarctic landscapes will be from a unique perspective, as your plane descends for landing in the South Shetland Islands.
+After landing, stretch your legs with a one-mile (1.6 km) walk to the shore, before being transferred by Zodiac to your ship to set sail for the Antarctic Peninsula!

 Days 3 to 5 — Antarctic Peninsula and South Shetland Islands

 There are few places in the world as evocative as Antarctica.
-As your ship approaches the white continent, you may be overcome by feelings of excitement and awe.
+As your ship approaches the White Continent, you may be overcome by feelings of excitement and awe.
 Much of Antarctica is indescribable and can only be fully appreciated through your own eyes.
-Your first sightings will be from the ship itself.
-As the Captain and Expedition Team keep their eyes out for whales and seabirds, you’ll be alerted to any new sightings.
-Our team of expert lecturers will also provide in-depth explanations of the geology, history and wildlife of the region.
-Even more exciting are your daily excursions to land.
+As your captain and Expedition Team keep a lookout for whales and seabirds, you’ll be alerted to any new sightings.
+Our team of expert lecturers will also provide in-depth explanations of the glaciology, history and wildlife of the region.
+Even more exciting are your land excursions.
 Your first Zodiac landing is something you’ll never forget!
-Walking up to a beach that is dotted with penguins and seals is the most intimate way to experience the unique wildlife of Antarctica.
-Each landing is different and is dependent on weather, but every day presents new sightings and photo opportunities and it won’t be long before you can tell the difference between an Adélie, gentoo or chinstrap penguin.
-You may take a Zodiac cruise in search of whales and icebergs in Pleneau Island one day, followed by a hike to a penguin rookery the next day.
-From the booming shot of a calving glacier at Petermann Island to the complete silence of night while camping on the ice in Antarctica, you’ll welcome each day with the excitement and energy of a young child.
-Our Expedition Team will be with you all along, providing insights into the places you visit
+Walking on a beach dotted with penguins is the most intimate way to experience the unique wildlife of Antarctica.
+Each landing is different and dependent on weather, but every day presents new sightings and photo opportunities, and it won’t be long before you can tell the difference between an Adélie, gentoo and chinstrap penguin.
+You may take a Zodiac cruise in search of whales and icebergs one day, followed by a hike to a penguin rookery the next day.
+From the booming sound of a calving glacier to the thrill of spotting apex predators like leopard seals and killer whales in action, you’ll wake up early and welcome each day with a sense of adventure and a desire to explore this unrivaled travel experience.
+Your Expedition Team will accompany you along the way, ensuring safety and providing insights into the places you visit.

-Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach 66° 33’ S. You and your shipmates will celebrate in style with a well-earned glass of champagne!
-With a toast to the first explorers who ventured this far south, you can take pride in knowing you’ve made it to a part of the world still visited by very few people.
-This is raw Antarctica, home to the midnight sun, Weddell seals and some of the most magical, odd ice formations you’ll see anywhere in Antarctica.
+Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Antarctic Peninsula do not reach 66°33´ S. If conditions allow us to cross this famed line at 66°33´ S, you and your shipmates will celebrate in style with a well-earned glass of sparkling wine!
+As you toast the first explorers who ventured this far south, you can take pride in knowing you’ve made it to a part of the world visited by very few people.
+This is raw Antarctica, home of the midnight sun, Weddell seals and some of the most peculiar, yet magical ice formations you’ll see anywhere on the continent.

 Days 8 and 9 — Northbound Along the Peninsula

-If you haven’t had your fill of Antarctic wildlife and icebergs by now, you’ll surely be satisfied by the time we return to the Drake Passage.
-We’ll continue to journey onto land and out by Zodiac twice daily as we travel north along the western Antarctic Peninsula.
-Your Expedition Team will always be on the lookout for any species of penguins, seals and whales that may have eluded you on the journey south.
+If you haven’t had your fill of Antarctic wildlife and icebergs by now, you’ll surely be satisfied by the time you return to King George Island.
+You will continue to explore by Zodiac or on land as you travel north along the western Antarctic Peninsula.
+Your Expedition Team will always be on the lookout for species of seabirds, seals and whales that may have eluded you on your journey south.

 Day 10 — Disembarkation and Fly to Punta Arenas

-After your week of exploration, you’ll say goodbye to the Expedition Team and disembark at King George Island.
-Your three-hour flight across the Drake Passage to Punta Arenas, Chile brings your adventure to an end.
-After we transfer you from the airport to the hotel, you can enjoy a final dinner in the city to reminisce about all the sights and sounds of Antarctica.
+After your week of exploration, you’ll say goodbye to your Expedition Team and disembark at King George Island.
+Your two-and-a-half-hour flight across the Drake Passage to Punta Arenas, Chile, brings your adventure to an end.
+After your group transfer to the hotel, you are free to explore and enjoy an evening on your own, in the city or at the hotel to reminisce about the sights and sounds of Antarctica.

 Please Note: